Applications for 2025-2026 are open

-Cost and CEUs: Program cost is $1960 and a total of 54 CEUs, 18 hours group and 9-12* hours individual supervision (LSCSW supervision per hour = $72.50 or $65.50*). *additional hours offered if continuing into second year.
+Cost and CEUs: Program cost is $2,200 and a total of 54 CEUs, 18 hours group and 9-12 hours individual supervision.

 Bowen Theory Academy Webcast Lectures: Michael Kerr, MD, Director of the Bowen Theory Academy, Islesboro, ME, or Kathleen Kerr, MSN, MA, CNS, gives monthly webcast lectures on theoretical and clinical topics.